LynchLab/MAPGD/README.md

 	module load intel

-though, this may be uneccisary with version 0.4 of the program.
+though, this may be unnecessary with version 0.4 of the program.

 <h3> References </h3>

 Ackerman, M. S., T. Maruki and M. Lynch.
-"MAPGD a program for the maximum likelihood analysis of popualtion data."
+"MAPGD a program for the maximum likelihood analysis of population data."
 In prep.

 The statistical methods implemented in MAPGD have previously been published in: